ivanleoncz/PyCaptive/README.md

 # PyCaptive

-### A Captive Portal written in Python (and Flask).
+#### A Captive Portal written in Python (and Flask).

 ## Purpose

-- to provide authentication system for Tranparent Proxy environments composed of Wired and Wireless devices
+To provide authentication system for Tranparent Proxy environments composed of Wired and Wireless devices

 ## Status

-- Under Development
+Under Development

 ## Main Technologies